-Any specialist Masters degree is a highly sought after qualification; a Charity MSc from Cass Business School is the ultimate academic qualification for the nonprofit sector and an important investment in your future career.
+Any specialist master's degree is a highly sought after qualification; a charities MSc from Cass Business School is the ultimate academic qualification for the nonprofit sector and an important investment in your future career.

 The five MScs

 - PgCert/PgDip/MSc Grantmaking, Philanthropy & Social Investment

 - PgDip/MSc NGO Management